1. Your nails are made of keratin

 Your nails give you a picture of your overall health.
 Changes in your nail color or a disruption in their growth could be symptoms of a medical condition, poor nutrition, or excessive stress.
 Talk to your doctor if you’re worried about recent changes to your nails.

-Follow these tips for good nail hygiene:
+Follow for good nail hygiene:

 - Trim your nails regularly, keeping them short.